R&B Transmogrification

-R&B Transmogrification is an album by the American indie band Quasi.
+R&B Transmogrification is the second studio album by the American indie band Quasi.
 It was released on March 25, 1997, on Up Records.

 Critical reception

 Record Collector wrote that the album is "clever from the get-go; between their heavily distorted rocksichord (a kind of electronic keyboard made to approximate the sound of a harpsichord) and lyricism that tells of the worst kind of heartbreak, there’s a sort of commercial viability without selling the soul of these songs."
 Trouser Press thought that "the imaginative music includes everything commercial pop lacks: the pioneering spirit navigating a sinking ship, violations of civilized taste and neurotic condemnations."

 Track listing

 All tracks by Sam Coomes except "Bird's Eye View" by Janet Weiss and Coomes.